21st-century Madagascar plague outbreaks: Other countries

 Twelve more cases of suspected plague appeared in the Seychelles days after the death of a 34-year-old male who had recently traveled to Madagascar and who was confirmed as having pneumonic plague on 10 October 2017.
 Air Seychelles suspended all flights to Madagascar.
 More sophisticated tests later showed that the infection was not plague.

 A South African basketball player who contracted plague while attending a tournament in Madagascar was successfully treated and returned home.
 The type of plague the player had was not reported, but one of the cases in the Seychelles who died of pneumonic plague was thought to have attended the same tournament.

-The World Health Organization warned that there was a high risk the disease could spread to nine other countries in Africa and the Indian Ocean (Ethiopia, Kenya, Tanzania, Mozambique, South Africa, Seychelles, Comoros, Reunion, and Mauritius) because of frequent trade and travel with Madagascar.
+The World Health Organization warned that there was a high risk the disease could spread to nine other countries in Africa and the Indian Ocean (Ethiopia, Kenya, Tanzania, Mozambique, South Africa, Seychelles, Comoros, Réunion and Mauritius) because of frequent trade and travel with Madagascar.